Where: Uniprix Stadium, Montreal; Rexall Centre, Toronto

-Defending Champions: Rafael Nadal and Serena Williams (singles); Alexander Peya – Bruno Soares and Jelena Jankovic – Katarina Srebotnik (doubles)
+Defending Champions: Jo-Wilfried Tsonga and Agnieszka Radwanska (singles); Alexander Peya – Bruno Soares and Sara Errani – Roberta Vinci (doubles)

 Tournament Website: www.rogerscup.com

-History: The Rogers Cup is one of the more unique tournaments in the Emirates Airline US Open Series.
-It features both a men’s event and a women’s event held simultaneously at two different sites – one in Montreal and one in Toronto, with the men’s and women’s events alternating locations every year.
-(For 2014, the women are playing in Montreal and the men in Toronto.)
+History: The Rogers Cup is one of tennis’ more unique tournaments.
+It features both a men’s event and a women’s event held simultaneously but at two different sites – one in Montreal and one in Toronto, with the men’s and women’s events alternating locations every year.
+(For 2015, the men are playing in Montreal and the women in Toronto.)
 The tournament, organized and run by Tennis Canada, started in 1881 for the men and 1892 for the women.
-That makes it the third-longest-running tournament in professional tennis, trailing only Wimbledon and the US Open.
+That makes it the third-longest-running event in professional tennis, trailing only Wimbledon and the US Open.

 Past Rogers Cup champions include Andre Agassi, Bjorn Borg, Novak Djokovic, Roger Federer Rod Laver, Ivan Lendl, John McEnroe and Rafael Nadal among the men, and Margaret Court, Chris Evert, Steffi Graf, Justine Henin, Martina Hingis, Martina Navratilova, Monica Seles and Serena Williams among the women.

-2014 Preview: One of the premier events in tennis outside the four Grand Slams, the Rogers Cup annually draws the top players in the world.
-In fact, the Top 10 women in the world have already committed for 2014, and the top men are all expected to compete as well.
-And with good reason – a title at the Rogers Cup has been a promising sign in recent years.
-Every man who has won a Rogers championship since 2003 has also won a US Open title, with Andy Roddick (2003), Federer (2004, 2006), Djokovic (2011) and Nadal (2013) claiming both titles in the same year.
-Among the women, Kim Clijsters (2005), Henin (2007) and Serena (2013) have pulled off the Rogers-US Open double over that same span.
+2015 Preview: One of the premier events in tennis outside the four Grand Slams, the Rogers Cup annually draws the top players in the world.
+And with good reason – a title at the Rogers Cup has been a harbinger of US Open success in recent years.
+Since 2003, every men’s champion but Jo-Wilfried Tsonga has also won a US Open title, with Andy Roddick (2003), Roger Federer (2004, 2006), Novak Djokovic (2011) and Rafael Nadal (2013) claiming both titles in the same year.
+Among the women, Kim Clijsters (2005), Justine Henin (2007) and Serena Williams (2013) have pulled off the Rogers-US Open double over that same span.

 – E.J.
 Crawford